dominicgaliano/ec2practice/README.md

 ## Description

-The goal of this project was to deploy a simple node server to an EC2 instance.
+The goal of this project is to deploy a simple node server to an EC2 instance with all of the accompanying infrastructure including reverse proxy, SSL certification, and monitoring.

 ## Skills Learned